14 Best Seth Klarman Book Recommendations

 14. The Intelligent Investor

 Graham, whom many consider the father of value investing, was Buffett’s mentor and friend.
 Buffett calls the ideas in this book the basis of his investing philosophy.
-This book is also a favorite of the legendary Joel Greenblatt.
+The legendary Joel Greenblatt also liked this book.

-Buffett thinks The Intelligent Investor contains the best description of the stock markets ever published.
-Buffett credits Graham’s book with showing him how the markets work.
+Buffett thinks The Intelligent Investor is the best description of the stock markets ever published.
+He credits Graham’s book with showing him how markets work.

 “Picking up that book was one of the luckiest moments in my life,” Buffett wrote of The Intelligent Investor in 2011.
 “Of all the investments I ever made, buying Ben’s book was the best (except for my purchase of two marriage licenses),” Buffett observed in 2013.